john5ouza/git_fundamentals/README.md

 # GIT/GITHUB CLASSES

-> Working on the fundamentals of Git and GitHub with examples and workflows.
+> Working on the fundamentals of Git and GitHub with examples and workflows and some updates.

----

 ### Fluxo de trabalho Git local
 * git checkout -b